8 Strange Baby Name Trends That Defined The 2010s

-Ah Instagram.
+Ah, Instagram.
 Is there anything you don’t affect?
 In 2015, when Left Shark became a viral meme during Katy Perry’s Super Bowl performance and “The Dress” was making people squint at computer screens, a select group of parents were naming their children after Instagram’s just-launched filters.
 As a 2015 survey from BabyCenter shows, such names as Reyes, Valencia, and Willow all became trendy.
-None were as popular as “Lux” and “Ludwig,” however, the former of which saw a 75 percent rise over the previous year.
+None were as popular as “Lux” and “Ludwig,” however, the former of which saw a 75% rise over the previous year.

 Sponsor My Baby!

 Consumerism defines more than our closets and cupboards; brand loyalty also plays a part in baby names.
 According to Nameberry, certain brand names spiked in the 2010s.
-While they weren’t in the top 1,000, a they still are out there.
+Although they weren’t in the top 1,000, they still are out there.
 Lexus was popular.
 So were Kia and Audi.
 There were 16 boys named ESPN in 2014 as well as six children named Nike; 110 kids in 2013 were dubbed Cartier.
 Perhaps strangest of all, there were six boys named “Disney” in 2013.
 “Walt” may have been simpler.

 The Game of Thrones Effect

 Game of Thrones mania defined much of the 2010s (the show first debuted in 2011) and many parents took their fandom to the crib.
 In 2014, for instance, Khaleesi was the 757th most popular female baby name in the United States; it 2018, it was the 549th, with 560 babies bearing the moniker.
-While Daenerys didn’t ever find its way into the top 1,000, there were still 171 little Daenerys who came into the world in 2018.
+While Daenerys didn’t ever find its way into the top 1,000, there were still 171 little Daenerys babies who came into the world in 2018.
 As for the war crimes the mother of dragons committed in the final season of Game of Thrones?
 Well, hindsight is 20-20.
 But it’s not limited to the mother of dragons.
-According to BabyCenter: Olenna was up 71 percent and Ellaria, 53 percent.
+According to BabyCenter: Olenna was up 71% and Ellaria, 53%.
 No one, so far as the numbers show, has named their kid The Mountain.